Getting young children to play simple instruments is beneficial.

 The great thing about musical instruments for young children is that they are generally inexpensive in comparison to pianos, violins etc. So, here’s some that I stock…

-Although your child may not master clicking these until they are around 2 years old, they make a beautiful dull clacking sound which your child be mesmerised by as you click them together.
+Your child may not master clicking these until they are around 2 years old but will enjoy the noise and watching the action that produces it, if you do it for them.
+These wooden castanets make a beautiful dull clacking sound.
 Older toddlers will love clicking them and dancing to the rhythm they are making.